Blair Ashby

 A Riddle for Beginning A New Way to Think About Your Life

-Imagine a bird in a bottle, like a wine bottle or an olive oil bottle.
 Get the bird out of the bottle without hurting the bird or breaking the bottle.

-Now try to watch your mind work on this riddle.
+Now, try to watch your mind work on this riddle.
 What does it do?

 If you don’t know the answer to the riddle, your mind may spend minutes or hours trying to find the solution.
 Soon, the wonder and fun may start to wear off, and irritation begins to set in.
 Suppose enough time passes without your mind giving up or solving the mystery.
 In that case, the minor irritation probably morphs into frustration and, eventually, anger at me for beginning this page with that riddle.
+Try to notice everything happening in your brain wrapped around this riddle.

 What’s going on in our heads?

-Awareness and Information Gives You Power
+Awareness and Information Give You Power

 We Are Not Our Reactions

-Finally, please note that I did not include you in the reactions of your mind.
-I call the reactionary parts of our mind the Reactonsary Mind or the Survival Mind.
-The Survival Mind interprets everything that happens to us as a benefit, a threat, or neutral to our survival.
-It reacts instantly to survival benefits by trying to Grab and Hold onto the perceived benefit, and it generates positive feelings in us.
-The Survival Mind also immediately reacts to threats to our survival with a fight, flight, or freeze action, and it generates negative feelings in us.
-And neutral situations feel unimportant, or we can not discern the emotions we are experiencing around them.
+The Survival Mind interprets everything that happens to us as a benefit, a threat, and sometimes neutral to our survival.
+It reacts instantly to survival benefits by trying to Grab and Hold onto the perceived benefit while generating positive feelings in us like hope or happiness.
+The Survival Mind also immediately reacts to threats to our survival with a fight, flight or freeze action, which generally causes negative feelings in us.
+No feelings imply the brain doesn’t identify anything important in the situation to our survival, so our Survival Mind stops paying attention.

-Ironically, the Survival Mind can’t distinguish between physical and mental situations; it reacts the same to a bear chasing you as it does to your spouse looking angry.
-Nightmare’s and funny dreams prove this point.
-They are all in our minds, and we feel emotions, anyway.
+Ironically, the Survival Mind has no capacity for logical thinking; it can’t distinguish between physical and mental situations; it reacts the same to a bear chasing you as it does to your spouse looking angry; we feel fear in both cases; we laugh when we see something funny, whether on a stage or in our minds.
+The Survival Mind can’t recognize the difference between physical and mental reality.

 Physical Survival or a Mental and Emotional Sense of Survival